-Join us for the launch of Philip Alston’s new report examining the devastating impact of bus privatisation across the UK.
+Join us on Wednesday 21 July for the launch of Philip Alston’s new report examining the devastating impact of bus privatisation across the UK (full recording now available below).

 Since the 1980s, the UK Government has imposed an extreme form of deregulation and privatisation in the bus sectors of England, Scotland and Wales, which has delivered a public transport system that is expensive, unreliable, fragmented and dysfunctional, denying residents access to crucial services and rights.